woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 ```

 Okay, now let's see all our hard work in action.
 Let's get to digitizing!
 Open up QGIS and connect to your PostgresDB and table

+Since we'll want near real-time updates, the Postgres database table will be added as a layer in QGIS and digitizers will add features to the table directly in an edit session (as opposed to creating shapefiles, then dumping it all into the PostgresDB at the end of the day).
+Make sure digitizers save edits often so that the database is always as current as possible.

 ![Postgres button in QGIS]({{ site.baseurl }}/assets/images/2017-07-20-Track_GIS_Technician_Work_with_ELK/QGIS_postgres_connect.png){: width="45%"} ![Connect Postgres]({{ site.baseurl }}/assets/images/2017-07-20-Track_GIS_Technician_Work_with_ELK/Connect_Postgres.png){: width="45%"}